-Eckard took us through the preservation efforts beginning with cleaning soil and tree limbs off the floor of the pit.
+Norma took us through the preservation efforts beginning with cleaning soil and tree limbs off the floor of the pit.
 Later a group from the State Historic Preservation Office visited the site.
-The group included engineers, lawyers and others who advised a future preservation plan that included repair of the structure.
+The group included engineers, lawyers and others who advised concerning a future preservation plan which included repair of the structure.
 Monies were raised toward this end and are ongoing.
-The state submitted a proposal to place the fort on the Natural List of Historic Places and that the rifle pit fit into that piece of history because it was once owned by Fort Caswell.

-The rifle range was sold after World War II to the N. C. Baptist State Convention.
-The rifle range would be considered as a dis-contiguous part of the Fort Caswell Historic District that occupies a 760-acre area at the tip of a peninsula on the southeastern end of Oak Island in Brunswick County, including a one-half nautical mile extension east into the Cape Fear River and south into the Atlantic Ocean.
-In May 2016, the rifle range landed on the Historic Wilmington Foundation's Most Inreal ened Historic Places" list.
-This inclusion will possibly help raise the public profile.
+The state submitted a proposal to place the fort on the National Register of Historic Places and that the rifle pit fit into that piece of history because it was once owned by Fort Caswell.
+The rifle range was sold after WWII to the North Carolina Baptist State Convention.
+The rifle range would be considered as a discontinuous part of the Fort Caswell Historic District that occupies a 760-acre area at the tip of a peninsula on the southeastern end of Oak Island in Brunswick